 Serving Dinner on Tuesdays and Thursdays

 • Volunteer setting up tables, serving meals, greeting and interacting with guests, assist with clean-up, work with the children who are guests (mandatory training required per First Presbyterian’s child/youth protection policy).

 • Volunteer age minimums: food plating and kitchen work (14+), beverage serving (11+), meal delivery to tables (8+with a parent).

 • Lead/participate in our opening worship services by providing a brief devotion and/or music (Tuesday or Thursday at 6 pm).

 Other Ways to Serve

-- Honor cards are available for purchase at the First Presbyterian Church reception desk during business hours.
+• Honor cards are available for purchase during business hours at the First Presbyterian Church reception desk in the Welcome Center located at the corner of Fisher Park Circle and N. Elm Street.

 Clothing Closet = Encore!